 The production of innocence.

-This isn’t preached in journalism school or discussed in newsrooms; and it forms no conscious part of the journalist’s self-image.
-But it is real, a major factor in the news we get about politics.
+This isn’t preached in journalism school or discussed in newsrooms; it forms no conscious part of the journalist’s self-image.
+But it is real, a factor in the news we get about politics.

 By the production of innocence I mean ways of reporting the news that try to advertise or “prove” to us that the press is neutral in its descriptions, a non-partisan presenter of facts, a non-factor and non-actor in events.
 Innocence means reporters are mere recorders, without stake or interest in the matter at hand.
 They aren’t responsible for what happens, only for telling you about it.
 When you hear, “don’t shoot the messenger” you are hearing a journalist declare his or her innocence.

 This basic message—we’re innocent because we’re uninvolved—isn’t something to be stated once, in a professional code of conduct or an “about” page.
 It has to be said many times a day in the course of writing and reporting the news.
 The genre known as He said, she said journalism is perhaps the most familiar example.
 But so is horse race journalism, in which the master narrative for covering an election is: who’s ahead?
 Journalists will tend to favor descriptions of political life that are a.) true, in that verifiable facts support the story; and b.) convenient for the continuous production of their own innocence.